QuentinRa/blog.quentinra.dev/cybersecurity/cybersecurity/vms.md

 * **Notes**
   * 🚀 You can import pre-configured VMs
   * ✨ The UX is better than in Virtual Box
   * 👎 Their documentation isn't helpful.
-If you got problems with the keyboard, or to permanently resize the screen, it will take more than a few clicks.
+If you got problems with the keyboard, or want to permanently resize the screen, it will take more than a few clicks.
   * ➡️ in the settings
-    * you can create a shared folder between Windows/your VM
+    * You can create a shared folder between Windows/your VM
-    * the bidirectional keyboard is already enabled
+    * The bidirectional keyboard is already enabled
 </div><div>

 ⭐ **Oracle VirtualBox** ⭐

 * **Link**: [Download VirtualBox](https://www.virtualbox.org/)
 * **Notes**
     * 👎 There are always problems, like you need to go deep into the settings, in order to set a lot of values, and cross-finger while praying that they are the right ones for your machine.
-For instance, by default, every machine has the same IP, so you can't another one...
+For instance, by default, every machine has the same IP, so you can't reach the other one...
-    * 💭 It's possible to find pre-installed VMs, but you can only import the hard-drive, so you still have to manually configure them.
+    * 💭 It's possible to find pre-installed VMs, but you can only import the hard drive, so you still have to manually configure them.
     * ➡️ In the settings
       * you can enable copy-paste from the source to the VM
       * you can create a shared folder between Windows/your VM